-In some myths, the women murder their own children after the betrayal of their spouse, and then commit suicide.
+In some myths, the women murder their own children after the betrayal of their spouse and then commit suicide.
 These apparitions are often said to be harbingers of death.
-It is also often found under "Ghostly Hitchhikers" and the like because in some stories, she is seen by the side of the road, waiting for unfaithful men to pick her up.
+The White Lady can also be found in stories about "Ghostly Hitchhikers" because she is sometimes seen by the side of the road, waiting for unfaithful men to pick her up.

-In some versions, she will kidnap wandering children who resemble her own, or children who disobey their parents.
-People who claim to have seen her, say she only appears at night near rivers or lakes in Mexico.
+In some versions, La Llorona will kidnap wandering children who resemble her own or children who disobey their parents.
+People who claim to have seen her say she only appears at night near rivers or lakes in Mexico.
 Some say that those who hear her weeping are marked for death.

 Legend says she will cry "Ay, mis hijos!" which translates to "Oh, my children!"